Six tips for capturing beautiful food photographs with a mobile device and improving your iPhone food photography skills.

-Choose the Best Angle for Photographing the Food:
+Choose the Best Angle:

 In general there are three types of angles for photographing food: overhead (sometimes called birds eye), 3/4 angle or straight-on.
 Each shot is ideal for different types of photos.
 For example, if you’re photographing a juicy burger with lots of tasty toppings, straight-on photos will allow you to see all of the ingredients.
 On the other hand, if you’re photographing a beautifully garnished platter, overhead shots will give people the perfect visual to see what’s in the dish.
 Play around with all three to see what works best.

 iPhones are best for up close, tight photos without huge, pulled back settings.
 The good news is that you don’t need to worry about elaborate food styling over overly stylized scenes because really it’s all about the food, right?

 No matter what, never use the zoom when photographing food with your iPhone.
 Whenever you use the digital zoom, you reduce the quality of the image.
 Instead, just move yourself closer to the food.